 Explicitly the following list of topics for best practice guidelines was extracted from the requests formulated in the user-stories.
-For reference the core-code along with the user-case to which the request applies is given in brackets behind the respective topic:
+For reference the core-code along with the use-case to which the request applies is given in brackets behind the respective topic:

-- Porting of legacy applications to modern hardware (C5U1). - Know-how about efficient data transfer/management (C1U1, C1U3). - In-situ analysis workflows (C5U1). - Development of automated process chains (C6U1). - Implementation for In-situ methods (C1U1, C1U3, C5U1).
+- Porting of legacy applications to modern hardware (C5U1). - Know-how about efficient data transfer/management (C1U1, C1U3).